 Paul has spent his working life helping people to study and communicate more effectively.
 He studied for a BSc (Hons) in Psychology at the University of East London (UEL) between 1995-1998.
 He then joined the University of Hertfordshire to study for a Ph.D between 1998 and 2002.
 In 2003 Paul returned to UEL to take up a post as a research fellow in Psychology.
 In 2007, he obtained a PGCert in Learning and Teaching in Higher Education and developed a keen interest in lecturing.
 He is currently a Senior Lecturer in Psychology at the University of East London and teaches a variety of topics at undergraduate and postgraduate level.

 Paul maintains an active interest in both research on learning and teaching and the communication of psychology to the general public.
-Paul is a Chartered Psychologist and member of the British Psychological Society’s Division of Academic, Researchers and Teachers in Psychology.
+Paul is a Chartered Psychologist, Chartered Scientist and member of the British Psychological Society’s Division of Academic, Researchers and Teachers in Psychology.
 He is also a fellow of the Higher Education Academy.